Ergus/MultiCallC/README.md

 * Interface Java-C++ with jni for the library compiled with CMake, two new files as wraper src/main_j.cc and include/main_j.h and a test in the CmakeLists.txt because the command is complicated.

+* Interface C-C using signals with dl library and without a header.

 Author: Jimmy Aguilar Mena